Chuck Goggin

-Charles Francis Goggin (born July 7, 1945) is a former utility player in Major League Baseball who played with three teams from to and is the most decorated Vietnam War veteran to play Major League Baseball.
+Charles Francis Goggin (born July 7, 1945) is an American former utility player in Major League Baseball who played with three teams from to and is the most decorated Vietnam War veteran to play Major League Baseball.
 He played for the Pittsburgh Pirates (1972–73), Atlanta Braves (1973) and Boston Red Sox (1974).

 Playing career

 Goggins played three years of baseball at Pompano Beach Senior High School, and was signed by his childhood favorite team, the Los Angeles Dodgers.

 A pinch hitter and versatile player with a good throwing arm, Goggin made 35 appearances in all, mostly at second base, at 22 games.
 He also played 5 games each in left field and shortstop, two games as a backup catcher and a game in right field.

 In his three-season career, Goggin was a .293 hitter (29-for-99) with seven RBI in 72 games (37 in pinch-hitting duties), including 19 runs, five doubles, and a .355 on-base percentage.